hamidrezafahimi/ai_basix/README.md

-This can be both a starting point for the development of artificial neural network algorithms, and a handbook containing introductory to advanced tools and solutions in this field.
+This can be both a starting point for the development of artificial intelligence (including artificial neural network) algorithms, and a handbook containing introductory to advanced tools and solutions in this field.
 I have recently started documenting everything I have learned (and am learning) in the area.
 Soon I'll develope it much more.

 ## Overall Review of Context